6 Problems of Working with Content in the Media & Entertainment Industry

 From your hard drives to the cloud-sync solutions, to your local system, folder structures are incredibly detrimental to efficiently managing your media files.
 If you're regularly creating and working with new content, then folders alone just won't cut it.
 Storing your content in this way requires precise knowledge of the folder structure and naming conventions, as well as the files themselves, making it difficult for others outside of small teams.

-Recommended reading: Why Folders Suck at Organizing Content for Teams
+LEARN MORE: Why Folders Suck at Organizing Content for Teams

 6. Using multiple platforms to share content

-If you're working with various formats and file types, and storing your content in various locations, you're also probably using multiple platforms to share it.
-Oftentimes it simply comes down to personal preference - in fact, there may be no consistency with which platforms you choose - sometimes its email or slack, for larger files WeTransfer or Dropbox.
+If you're working with various formats and file types and storing your content in various locations, you're also probably using multiple platforms to share it.
+Oftentimes it simply comes down to personal preference - in fact, there may be no consistency with which platforms you choose - sometimes it's email or slack, for larger files WeTransfer or Dropbox.
 Regardless of which platforms are chosen, it inevitably leads to further scattering of your files which are uploaded and downloaded across various devices, in even more locations!
 This makes it hard to keep track of the most recent versions and is certain to cause problems with brand consistency.